Compare Insurance Quotes

 Ratings and Reviews

-Pekin Insurance currently has an A+ rating with the Better Business Bureau.
+Pekin Insurance currently has an A+ rating with the Better Business Bureau (BBB).
 They have a total of 21 complaints in the past three years with five of those having been closed in the past 12 months.
 For a company approaching 1 million in policies and covering a good-sized region, those are low numbers.

 The company doesn’t appear on any of the major complaint sites we usually check, probably due to not being a national insurer.
 They do, however, appear on rating site eKomi, a site we haven’t seen before, with a 4.1 out of 5 overall rating based on 474 reviews.
 The site gives Pekin its bronze award for customer satisfaction.
-While there are some complaints, there are also a lot of positive reviews, which is very encouraging thing to see for any insurance company.
+While there are some complaints, there are also a lot of positive reviews, which is quite an encouraging thing to see for any insurance company.

 Overall, Pekin appears to enjoy a very positive reputation.